ankit80570/learncpp/README.md

 # Practicing Data Structures and Algorithms
-This repositries contains CPP progeams to improve in Data Structures.
+This repository contains CPP programs for Data Structures and Algorithm.